awsdocs/aws-glue-developer-guide/doc_source/aws-glue-api-machine-learning-api.md

   The name or Amazon Resource Name \(ARN\) of the IAM role with the required permissions\.
 The required permissions include both AWS Glue service role permissions to AWS Glue resources, and Amazon S3 permissions required by the transform\.
   + This role needs AWS Glue service role permissions to allow access to resources in AWS Glue\.
 See [Attach a Policy to IAM Users That Access AWS Glue](https://docs.aws.amazon.com/glue/latest/dg/attach-policy-iam-user.html)\.
   + This role needs permission to your Amazon Simple Storage Service \(Amazon S3\) sources, targets, temporary directory, scripts, and any libraries used by the task run for this transform\.
++ `GlueVersion` – UTF\-8 string, not less than 1 or more than 255 bytes long, matching the [Custom string pattern #13](aws-glue-api-common.md#regex_13)\.

+  This value determines which version of AWS Glue this machine learning transform is compatible with\.
+Glue 1\.0 is recommended for most customers\.
+If the value is not set, the Glue compatibility defaults to Glue 0\.9\.
+For more information, see [AWS Glue Versions](https://docs.aws.amazon.com/glue/latest/dg/release-notes.html#release-notes-versions) in the developer guide\.
 + `MaxCapacity` – Number \(double\)\.

   The number of AWS Glue data processing units \(DPUs\) that are allocated to task runs for this transform\.
 You can allocate from 2 to 100 DPUs; the default is 10\.
 A DPU is a relative measure of processing power that consists of 4 vCPUs of compute capacity and 16 GB of memory\.
 For more information, see the [AWS Glue pricing page](http://aws.amazon.com/glue/pricing/)\.